It’s not your fault.

 But then…nothing to show for all your damn effort…

 It could’ve been anything.
 Maybe your proctor kept walking by with a weird cough.
-Maybe you were minesweeping at the test center, surrounded by your 8 neighbors being distractions.
-Maybe you were running around trying to secure lunch.
+Maybe you were distracted by your table mate who kept snorting his nose.
+Maybe you were running around trying to secure lunch and got lost.

 The bar shows NO mercy, NO sense.
 It seems like there is at least a quasi-objective determination of your aptitude, but how did they get your final score?
-Unemployed graders sitting on their toilet giving your essays whatever score they feel like, that’s what.
-It’s bullshit.
+It’s like graders sit on their toilet and give your essays whatever score they feel like (this isn’t too far from the truth actually).